 Armstrong’s Fish & Chips

 ‘Home to the Jumbo Cod’ they proudly proclaim, but it’s not just the cod which is amazing – Armstrong’s hit the corkie for a 6 throughout most of their menu.
-They don’t do things by half here, with a choice of 3 different kinds of curry sauce (English, Chinese and Irish) and, if you go to the one in Oldham – Rag Pudding ALL THE WAY!
+They don’t do things by half here, with a choice of 3 different kinds of curry sauce (English, Chinese and Irish) and, if you go to the one in Oldham – you just have to try their Rag Pudding.

 486 Bury Old Rd, Prestwich, Manchester M25 1NL